Tights: Athletic use

 For horseback riding, "tights" in some equestrian circles can refer to tightly fitting riding pants of light material that extend all the way down to the rider's ankle and worn with a 'paddock' style (ankle height) boot.
 Such pants are worn in summer or as an undergarment in winter.
 In warm climates they can be worn all year round.
 These "riding tights" are cheaper to buy than jodhpurs or breeches which are a type of riding pant made of heavier material and which extends only to mid calf length and are intended to be worn with tall riding boots.

 Tights can also describe the leg coverings worn in bicycling in cold weather and in other athletic activities, especially by runners.
 These tights are usually a thicker spandex-blend, and are usually footless.
 It has also been advocated by some sport scientists that the wearing of tights can reduce muscle tissue vibration.
-Tights are popular use of dancers, especially in ballet.
-Modern dancers also may wear tights.

 Athletic tights received some publicity during the 2005–2006 basketball season, when players started wearing the ankle-length tights under their uniform shorts.
 A prominent NBA player, Kobe Bryant, was one of the first to wear tights, and the style was subsequently adopted by several other NBA players, as well as some college and high school players.
 The style sparked controversy, leading to proposals to prohibit wearing tights with basketball uniforms.